USAFA West Invitational Boxing 2024

-U.S. AIR FORCE ACADEMY, Colo. -- Air Force's Cass Rosa after defeating California's Jennifer Fang during the USAFA West Invitational at the Cadet Boxing Gym on Jan.
+U.S. AIR FORCE ACADEMY, Colo. -- Air Force's Andrew Ison lands a blow against the University of Washington's Oswaldo Perez during the USAFA West Invitational at the Cadet Boxing Gym on Jan.
 27, 2024 in Colorado Springs, Colo.
-Air Force dominated the competition winning 19 of the 24 bouts fought in the Academy's first-ever USAFA West Invitational.
-(U.S. Air Force photo by Trevor Cokley)
+Jett defeated Strong contributing to an Air Force dominated competition winning 19 of the 24 bouts fought in the Academy's first-ever USAFA West Invitational.
+(U.S. Air Force photo/Adalyn Greene)

 |Date Taken: